Back to blog

 Factors Influencing Milk Supply Beyond Supplements

-• Hydration: Breast milk is primarily water, so staying well-hydrated is essential.
-Keep a water bottle handy and sip throughout the day.
+• Hydration: Breast milk is primarily water, so staying hydrated is essential.

 What Are Lactation Supplements?
 A Helping Hand on Your Journey